 In the ED, the most common and concerning symptoms are nontraumatic chest pain and shortness of breath, especially among older populations; they represent, respectively, 9% to 10% of ED complaints, followed by abdominal pain and general weakness.
 This equates to more than 1.5 million visits out of a total of more than 5.0 million visits a year in the United States alone, and this figure has steadily grown over the past decade.
 Often, patients experience concomitant chest pain and shortness of breath, but dizziness, nausea, and diaphoresis can commonly present as well.1

 Cases with these symptoms share a wide variety of etiologies; the most concerning, ie, those that must be most promptly included or excluded, can either have cardiac or respiratory etiologies.
 Acute myocardial infarction (AMI), acute heart failure (AHF), aortic dissection, and pulmonary embolism (PE) are the most common diagnoses, but pneumothorax, asthma, or a panic attack can present with these symptoms.
 For this reason, accurate and specific diagnostic techniques are crucial for timely treatment.
 The patient’s history, clinical evaluation with an accurate physical examination, biomarkers, and some diagnostic tools—such as ECG, x-ray, and other imaging techniques—are fundamental in identifying the disease.2 The efficacy depends on biomarker predictive accuracy; based on the etiology of biomarker release, the marker may have high sensitivity, specificity, positive predictive value, or negative predictive value (Figure 20-1).

-The 4 main accuracy values associated with a quantitative ...
+The 4 main accuracy values associated with ...